 Given the buyer purchase price for nutmeats, the price of the in-shell pecans to be received by the producer can be determined based on the shell-out percentage.
-As an example, assume the sample collected from a load of pecans shells out at 58% nut meats, they grade Fancy and the buyer is willing to pay $1.70 per Fancy nut meat pound.
-The buyer would then pay the producer 98.6 cents per pound for the inshell pecans ($1.70 × 58% = $0.986).
-If the lots grade out at Choice or Amber, the same pricing strategy is used, except the price paid for those nut meats would be less than for Fancy.
+As an example, assume the sample collected from a load of pecans shells out at 58% nutmeats, the lot for sale is graded Fancy, and the buyer is willing to pay $3.90 per Fancy nutmeat pound.
+The producer in-shell price paid would be $2.26 per pound ($3.90 " 58% = $2.26).
+If lots grade out at Choice or Amber, the same pricing strategy is used, except the price paid for nutmeats in those grades would be less than for Fancy.

-If a particular lot is not of a uniform grade, the buyer would base his price on the percentage of each grade in the sample.
-For example, if a producer sold pecans consisting of 70% Fancy, 20% Choice and 10% Amber, the buyer would calculate a weighted price as follows:
+If a particular lot is not of a uniform grade, the producer in-shell price would depend on the percentage of each grade in the lot.
+For example, if a producer sold pecans consisting of 70% Fancy, 20% Choice, and 10% Amber, the buyer would calculate a weighted meat pound price of:

-Assuming the shell-out test was 56%, the final lot price would be 56% × $1.66 = $0.93 per pound of inshell nuts.
+Assuming the shell-out test was again 58%, the producer in-shell lot price would be ($3.42 " 58% = $1.98) per pound.

 Pecans purchased for immediate or later sale as in-shell pecans tend to bring higher prices than pecans bought for shelling, thus defining the high-priced end of the market.
 The relatively small quantity of pecans entering the in-shell final use market must have certain characteristics which make them pleasing to consumers.
 These include size, shape, and coloring of the shell, as well as a thin shell ("paper shell").
 The quantity of pecans demanded for in-shell use has been fairly stable, regardless of price.

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at"aces.nmsu.edu/pubs

 Contents of publications may be freely reproduced for educational purposes.
 All other rights reserved.
-For permission to use publications for other purposes, contact email@example.com or the authors listed on the publication.
+For permission to use publications for other purposes, contact"email@example.com"or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.

-Revised and electronically distributed September 2009, Las Cruces, NM
+Revised December 2017 Las Cruces, NM